statute of limitations statute of limitations

 Tolling and Its Implications

 Tolling pauses or delays the running of the statute of limitations, often due to specific conditions.
 For instance, if a defendant is a minor, the statute might toll until they reach adulthood.
-Other factors like mental incompetence or military service may also toll the limitation period.
+Other factors like mental incompetence or military service may also affect the limitation period.
 The implication of tolling is that it provides plaintiffs with additional time to file a claim when standard conditions have prevented them from doing so.
 Courts decide tolling matters on a case-by-case basis, ensuring fairness while considering the unique circumstances involved.

 Discovery Rule and Fraudulent Concealment